saio-fr/apidocs/docs/javascript-api.md

 #### Identify user `saio.config('identify', object)`

-If you have access to your end user's name and email on the page ( for example you have an authentification system and the user is logged in), you can use `identify` to pass user details into your saio account.
+If you have access to your end user's name and email on the page ( for example you have an authentification system and the user is logged in), you can use `identify` to pass user details into your SAIO account.

-This helps saio give you more detailed and contextual informations about your users, and allows your chat operator to access this information while chatting with an identified user.
+This helps SAIO give you more detailed and contextual informations about your users, and allows your chat operators to access this information while chatting with an identified user.

 Required fields: `email`, `name`